Helping with Licensing and Copyright Protection

 A copyright is an effective way to protect your original creative works and your right to profit from those creative works.
 Licensing is a practice that allows a copyright holder to grant limited usage rights to another party, typically for a fee.
-But copyright protection and licensing can be quite complex and if not done properly, you can miss out on profits.
+But copyright protection and licensing can be quite complex and if not done properly, and if you don’t know how to navigate through the filing and registration process, you can miss out on profits.

 Copyrights fall under a branch of business law that’s known as intellectual property law or IP law for short.
 In addition to copyrighting new works and licensing existing works, a copyright lawyer will also handle cases of infringement.
 Copyright infringement cases are not always straightforward, and there can be some debate about what constitutes “fair use.”

 But this is where you can benefit from working with an experienced licensing and copyright attorney.
-At the Central Florida law offices of Sandman & Lankford, PLLC, you’ll work with two well-known IP and business attorneys, Lori J. Sandman and Melody Lankford.
-Our legal team is well-equipped to handle a broad range of cases, from copyright infringement and licensing, to patenting, trademark matters, trade secrets and unfair competition, non-disclosure agreements, business contracts, negotiation, arbitration, litigation and beyond.
+Sandman Law Office, PLLC is well-equipped to handle a broad range of cases, from copyright infringement and licensing, to patenting, trademark matters, trade secrets and unfair competition, non-disclosure agreements, business contracts, negotiation, arbitration, litigation and beyond.

 If you are involved with a copyright matter, it may be in your best interest to resolve the matter through alternative dispute resolution (ADR).
-Talk with one of our conflict resolution attorneys to decide if mediation, arbitration or a negotiated settlement could be an option.
+Talk with our experienced ADR attorney to decide if mediation, arbitration or a negotiated settlement could be an option.•